Mrtracker-new/BAR/README.md

 - **📱 Smart Scanner**: BAR can scan all your drives (including USB sticks) to find your encrypted .bar files.
 - **🔍 Lightning Fast**: Multi-threaded scanning means you're not waiting around forever.
 - **🔄 Easy Sharing**: Export encrypted files to share with others—all the security settings stay intact.
-- **🗑️ Actually Secure Deletion**: When we delete something, we overwrite it multiple times so forensic tools can't recover it.
+- **🗑️ Actually Secure Deletion**: When I delete something, I overwrite it multiple times so forensic tools can't recover it.
-- **👁️ View-Only Mode**: Show someone a file without letting them copy, save, or screenshot it (well, we try our best).
+- **👁️ View-Only Mode**: Show someone a file without letting them copy, save, or screenshot it (well, I try my best).

 ### The Experience
 - **🔐 One Device, One Password**: Simple device-based authentication—no complicated account systems.
-- **💻 Clean Interface**: We made it look good and easy to use.
+- **💻 Clean Interface**: I made it look good and easy to use.
 No endless menus or confusing buttons.
-- **🎨 Easy on the Eyes**: Dark theme by default because we're not monsters.
+- **🎨 Easy on the Eyes**: Dark theme by default because I'm not a monster.
 - **⚡ No Hassle**: Unlock once and you're in.
 No repeated logins or annoying prompts.

 ---